aghorler/WebRTC-Leak-Prevent/README.md

 ## WebRTC Leak Prevent
 #####Version 1.0.6 | December 3 2015

 WebRTC Leak Prevent provides user control over WebRTC settings in Chrome that have no native GUI.
-The intented use of the extension is to prevent [WebRTC leaks](https://diafygi.github.io/webrtc-ips/).
+The intended use of the extension is to prevent [WebRTC leaks](https://diafygi.github.io/webrtc-ips/).

 The only required permissions are 'privacy' and 'storage'.